StevenChangZH/Markdown_python_compiler/README.md

 Our development environment is Mac OS 10.10.1, python version 2.7, safari 8.0.2

-This project can be run in Mac OS 10.10.1 and Ubuntu 14.04 LTS
+This project need online service.
+Please make sure your internet access.

 Current version is 7.0